Eczema is not contagious. You cannot catch it from another person through touch, shared items, or any form of contact.

 Broken skin invites bacteria.
 Staphylococcus aureus colonizes the skin of most people with atopic dermatitis, and it can cause active infection in open sores.
 Signs include honey-colored crusting, increased warmth, pus, and worsening inflammation that does not respond to usual care.
 The staph infection itself can spread to others through direct skin contact or shared items.

 This is the more serious complication.
-If the herpes simplex virus (HSV-1, the same virus that causes cold sores) contacts skin affected by eczema, it can spread rapidly across large skin areas.
+If the herpes simplex virus (HSV-1, the same virus that causes cold sores) comes into contact with skin affected by eczema, it can spread rapidly across large areas of skin.
 The result is eczema herpeticum: clusters of painful, punched-out blisters that appear suddenly, often accompanied by fever and swollen lymph nodes.

 Eczema herpeticum is a medical emergency.
 It requires urgent antiviral treatment, typically with oral or intravenous acyclovir.
 Left untreated, the infection can spread to the eyes and, in severe cases, to internal organs.
 If you or your child has eczema and develops sudden clusters of blisters with fever, seek emergency care immediately.